mediacloud/cliff-annotator/README.md

 ## Releasing

 To build a release:
-1. first update the version number in the `pom.xml` file
+1. first update the version numbers in all the `pom.xml` files
 2. also update the version number in `org.mediameter.cliff.ParseManager`
 3. to create the WAR file, run `mvn package -DskipTests`.
 4. update the examples in `README.md`